 Generating Leads Through Referrals

-This is the area of personal injury marketing I know the least about, though I have observed numerous personal injury lawyers do it well.
+This is the area of personal injury marketing I know the least about, though I have observed numerous personal injury law firms do it well.

 Become Known as the Local Expert in a Certain Type of Case